wdiesveld/cf-db2-tinyqueries/README.md

   ```

 1. After the application is deployed you can use the TinyQueries IDE to create and publish queries to this application.

-### How It Works

-When you push the application here's what happens.

-1. The local bits are pushed to your target.
-It includes the changes we made and a build pack extension for TinyQueries.
-1. The server downloads the [PHP Build Pack] and runs it.
-This installs HTTPD and PHP.
-1. The build pack sees the extension that we pushed and runs it.
-The extension downloads the stock TinyQueries file from GitHub, unzips it and installs it into the `htdocs` directory.
-It then copies the rest of the files that we pushed and replaces the default TinyQueries files with them.
-1. At this point, the build pack is done and CF runs our droplet.

 [TinyQueries PHP-libs v3.0.7]:https://github.com/wdiesveld/tiny-queries-php-api/releases/tag/v3.0.7a
 [TinyQueries]:http://www.tinyqueries.com